 plagues the industry.

-the Portland area was doing both CAD and CAM with CADKEY.
+the Portland area was doing both MCAD and CAM with CADKEY.
 He was

 disappointed with the CNC module for CADKEY and said we need another